Leo450/mstaff-micro/README.md

 # Mstaff micro apps POC

-This POC has been made to demonstrate how we can split our application into multiple micro applications (frontend for now).
+This POC has been made to demonstrate how we can split our application into multiple micro applications (frontends for now).

 The goal is to have multiple frontends for different part in a same application.
 The navigation between them must be seamless, the user must feel like he is still using the same app even if he is redirected from one to another.